Numerous national organizations have recognized Rush for the quality of care we provide.

 Designation for the Rush Alzheimer's Disease Center: National Institute on Aging

-The Rush Alzheimer's Disease Center is one of only 29 Alzheimer's disease research centers across the country designated and funded by the National Institute on Aging of the U.S. National Institutes of Health.
+The Rush Alzheimer's Disease Center is one of only31 Alzheimer's disease research centers across the country designated and funded by the National Institute on Aging of the U.S. National Institutes of Health.

 Accreditation for Rush University Cancer Center: American College of Surgeons' Commission on Cancer